logicality-io/tag-assistant-support/README.md

 }
 ```

-Add the rigin of the application that integrates with Tag Assistant to this list.
+Add the origin of the application that integrates with Tag Assistant to this list.
 For example, if your applcation is hosted
 at `https://company.internal/myapp` the origin entry will be `https://company.internal`.
 Restart the service / console application
-after making the changes.
+after making any changes.

 You may optionally remove the other entries, however if you remove `https://tag-assistant.logicality.io`
 you will not be able to use the test/diagnostic facilities hosted there.